kangurm/Graphql/README.md

 Simple web program to check your individual stats for the Kood/Johvi curriculum. <br>
 ### Features

-- **My Profile** - Interesting stats about your projects: string graph about time / project completion, stats about longest project development times and number of optional exercises done.
 - **Overall XP** - XP Related chart which divides all projects into a pie chart based on XP rewarded on it.
-Also contains stats about highest rewarded optional projects and XP rewarded by optional exercises.
+Also contains stats about highest rewarded projects and your total XP amount.
 - **Audits** - Bar chart between audits given and audits received.
-Stats about how many fails and succeeds you have given other students.
+Stats about how many fails you have given others students and also your audit ratio.

 ## Running the app locally